HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting

 \section{Experiments}

-To evaluate both the effectiveness of the proposed HTME strategy in enhancing Transformer-based forecasters and its capacity for scalability, we apply HTME to various Transformer variants.
-Notably, HTME consistently and significantly improves the performance of Transformers.
-Moreover, we conduct a comprehensive evaluation of the proposed HTMformer on diverse time series forecasting and analysis tasks to further validate the advantages of the HTME strategy.
-Across various key tasks, HTMformer consistently outperforms current state-of-the-art methods.
+To validate the effectiveness and transferability of the HTME strategy, we integrated it into diverse forecasting backbones and evaluated its impact on predictive performance.
+Moreover, we conducted a comprehensive evaluation of the proposed HTMformer on diverse forecasting tasks to further validated the advantages of the HTME strategy.
+We also evaluated the computational overhead of HTME, showing that it introduces only modest additional cost.
 The detailed experimental configurations and implementation details can be found in \underline{Appendix~\ref{app:E}}.